ashn-dot-dev/site/thoughts/ashen-notes.md

 But both of these dungeons are way to long and after you've gone through a portion of them once it is tedious to go through that section again to get back to where you were.
-I was lucking in that I found a secret path to the bottom in the first dungeon, but when I went back to use the long-route just to see how it is I was so bored by the time I got to the checkpoint before the boss.
+I was lucky in that I found a secret path to the bottom in the first dungeon, but when I went back to use the long-route just to see how it is I was so bored by the time I got to the checkpoint before the boss.
 The second dungeon has a massive problem in that the hallways all look and play